alphagov/notifications-local/README.md

 ## Useful docker aliases

-When using docker-compose to run GOV.UK Notify, you may fairly frequently need to interact with the docker containers, and so typing out standard docker commands in full every time can get a bit repetitive.
+When using docker compose to run GOV.UK Notify, you may fairly frequently need to interact with the docker containers, and so typing out standard docker commands in full every time can get a bit repetitive.
 These may be some useful aliases to set up:

 ```
-alias dc='docker-compose'
+alias dc='docker compose'
 alias da='docker attach'
 alias de='docker exec -it'
 ```